 Therefore, the purpose of this proposal is to achieve greater consistency and uniformity, as well as broader consensus among the Contracting Parties, in the identification of Good Practices, beginning at the Eighth Review Meeting.
-The proposal seeks to do so through a process that would involve the Country Group Chairs reporting to the General Committee2 on the identification of Good Practices in their respective Country Groups, including the basis on which the Country Group determined that the Good Practices meet all the elements of a Good Practice.
+The proposal seeks to do so through a process that would involve the Country Group Chairs reporting to the General Committee on the identification of Good Practices in their respective Country Groups, including the basis on which the Country Group determined that the Good Practices meet all the elements of a Good Practice.
 (This could take place, for example, in the daily meetings of the General Committee that typically occur during the first week of the Review Meeting or according to whatever schedule and manner the General Committee decides is appropriate.)
 In addition, the proposed process would involve a written report from the General Committee, to be made available to Contracting Parties prior to the closing plenary session, on the Good Practices recognized by the Country Groups.
-The President, or another member of the General Committee as designated by the President, would also provide a similar oral report on Good Practices to the Contracting Parties as to which Good Practices to include in the Review Meeting summary report.
+The President, or another member of the General Committee as designated by the President, would also provide a similar oral report on Good Practices to the Contracting Parties in the closing plenary session for discussion and agreement by all Contracting Parties as to which Good Practices to include in the Review Meeting summary report.